kundan-ps09/spark-interview-guide/spark.md

 Therefore, No single engine can perform all the tasks together. hence there was a big demand for a powerful engine that can process the data in real-time (streaming) as well as in batch mode
 Also, which can respond to sub-second and perform in-memory processing

+**Q3.
+What are the components of Spark Ecosystem?**

+**Ans.** Apache spark consists of following components:

+	1.Spark Core
+	2.Spark SQL
+	3.Spark Streaming
+	4.MLlib
+	5.GraphX

+**Spark Core:** Spark Core contains the basic functionality of Spark, including components for task scheduling, memory management, fault recovery, interacting with storage systems, and more.
+Spark Core is also home to the API that defines resilient distributed datasets (RDDs), which are Spark’s main programming abstraction.It also provides many APIs for building and manipulating these RDDS.

+**Spark SQL:** Spark SQL provides an interface to work with structured data.It allows querying in SQL as well as Apache Hivevariant of SQL(HQL).It supports many sources.

+**Spark Streaming:** It is spark component that enables processing of live streams of data.

+**MLlib:** Spark comes with common machine learning package called MLlib

+**GraphX:** GraphX is a library for manipulating graphs (e.g., a social network’s friend graph)and performing graph-parallel computations.